TITLE 77: PUBLIC HEALTH

 B) Historic patterns of patient referrals support the request.

-e) When granting a waiver, the Department shall specify the regulation or portion thereof that is being waived, any alternate requirement that the waiver applicant shall meet, and any procedures or timetable that the waiver applicant shall follow to achieve compliance with the waived regulation.
+e) When granting a waiver, the Department will specify the statutory or regulatory requirement that is being waived, any alternate requirement that the waiver applicant shall meet, and any procedures or timetable that the waiver applicant shall follow to achieve compliance with the waived requirement.

-f) The Department shall determine the length of any waiver that it grants, based on the nature and extent of the hardship and the medical needs of the community or areas in which the waiver applicant functions.
+f) The Department will determine the length of any waiver that it grants, based on the nature and extent of the hardship and will consider the medical needs of the community or areas in which the waiver applicant functions.

-g) The Department shall grant a waiver of Section 515.830(a)(1) of this Part for a vehicle that changes ownership after April 1, 1997, if the vehicle meets the requirements of the U.S. General Services Administration's "Specifications for Ambulance" (KKK-A-1822C).
+g) The Department will grant a waiver of Section 515.830(a)(1) for a vehicle that changes ownership if the vehicle meets the requirements of the U.S. General Services Administration's "Specifications for Ambulance" (KKK-A-1822D or KKK-A-1822E).